google_counter

 Treatment Methods and Advanced Therapies for Liver Metastases

-The liver is the body's laboratory, filtering blood and performing hundreds of vital functions.
-Unfortunately, this makes it vulnerable to cancer cells that travel through the bloodstream and settle there, forming secondary liver cancer called metastases.
-According to large-scale studies, colorectal cancer accounts for 21.4% of liver metastases, while breast cancer represents 4.4%, and lung cancer and skin cancer also contribute to these cases [3].
-Modern German medical centers offer numerous treatment options that can control the disease, reduce symptoms, and significantly extend quality of life.
-Clinical studies have shown encouraging outcomes, with 1-year survival rates exceeding 80% and 5-year rates exceeding 30% using advanced treatments.
-With comprehensive, personalized treatment using the latest technologies, patients can focus on spending meaningful time with loved ones and pursuing what matters most to them.
+The liver is the body's laboratory – it filters blood and performs hundreds of vital functions.
+Unfortunately, this makes it vulnerable to cancer cells: they travel through the bloodstream from the primary tumor and settle there, forming secondary liver cancer called hepatic metastases.
+According to the results of large-scale studies, colorectal cancer accounts for 21.4% of liver metastases, breast cancer – 4.4%, and lung cancer and skin cancer also contribute to these cases [3].

 Send request for treatment